Alexander Evert Kawilarang

-Alexander Evert Kawilarang (23 February 1920 – 6 June 2000) was an Indonesian freedom fighter, military commander, and founder of Kesko TT, what would become the Indonesian special forces unit Kopassus.
-However, in 1958 he resigned his post as military attaché to the United States to join the separatist Permesta movement where he encountered Kopassus as his opponent.
+Alexander Evert Kawilarang (23 February 1920 – 6 June 2000) was an Indonesian freedom fighter, military commander, and founder of Kesko TT, which would become the Indonesian special forces unit Kopassus.
+However, in 1958 he resigned his post as military attaché to the United States to join the rebel Permesta movement after the Incidents in Manado where he encountered Kopassus as his opponent.
 His involvement in Permesta damaged his military career, but he remained popular and active in the armed forces community.

 Early life

 Kawilarang was born in Batavia (now known as Jakarta) on 23 February 1920.
 His father, Alexander Herman Hermanus Kawilarang, was a major in the Royal Netherlands East Indies Army (KNIL or Koninklijk Nederlands Indisch Leger).
 His mother was Nelly Betsy Mogot.
 Both parents were from the Minahasa region in North Sulawesi.

-Kawilarang enjoyed European style education that included attending the Dutch secondary school (HBS or Hogere burgerschool) in Bandung.
+Kawilarang enjoyed European-style education that included attending the Dutch secondary school (HBS or Hogere burgerschool) in Bandung.
 Around 1940, he attended the Dutch military academy or Koninklijke Militaire Academie that was moved to Bandung, because of the German occupation of the Netherlands.
 His classmates included A. H. Nasution and T. B. Simatupang.
-After graduating from the academy, he was stationed in Magelang as platoon commander and assigned back to Bandung as an instructor.
+After graduating from the academy, he was stationed in Magelang as a platoon commander and assigned back to Bandung as an instructor.

-During the Japanese occupation, Manadonese, Ambonese, and Indo people were often arbitrarily arrested during raids due to their perceived closeness to the Dutch.
+During the Japanese occupation, Manadonese (Minahasan), Ambonese, and Indo people were often arbitrarily arrested during raids due to their perceived closeness to the Dutch.
 Many were severely tortured by the Kempeitai.
 Kawilarang was tortured several times by the Japanese in 1943 and 1944.
-He survived, but suffered lifelong disability in his right arm and numerous scars.
+He survived but suffered lifelong disability in his right arm and numerous scars.
 Kawilarang recalls: "Someone in the warung [food stall] said: 'Japan will grant the Indonesian people its freedom.'
 I could not ascribe any sense at all to such small talk.
 Impossible!
 That was my opinion.
 But I remained silent.
 I didn't feel much for more torture ...
-A news paper wrote: 'Japan is an old friend.'
+A newspaper wrote: 'Japan is an old friend.'
 Lies!
 I thought.
 Kawilarang slowly developed an appreciation for the rhetoric of the charismatic Indonesian nationalist Sukarno and became strongly convinced that the time for an independent Indonesian state had arrived.

-In 1944, Kawilarang's father was presumed killed while he was a POW on the Japanese cargo ship Junyo Maru (see his father's Japanese detention card at the Dutch National Archives website).
-The ship was carrying 3,000 Menadonese, Ambonese, Indo-European, Dutch, British, Australian, American POW's, and over 3,500 Javanese Romusha when it was sunk by the British submarine HMS Tradewind.
+In 1944, Kawilarang's father was presumed killed while he was a POW on the Japanese cargo ship Junyo Maru (see his father's Japanese detention card on the Dutch National Archives website).
+The ship was carrying 3,000 Menadonese, Ambonese, Indo-European, Dutch, British, Australian, and American POWs, and over 3,500 Javanese Romusha when it was sunk by the British submarine HMS Tradewind.
 Kawilarang recalls being told about the tragedy: "I prayed in silence.
 I did not cry.
 The Japanese had given me enough practice in digesting pain and suffering in silence."

 For the remainder of the war, Kawilarang worked in several private companies in Sumatra, the last of which was as chief of a rubber factory in Tanjung Karang (now Bandar Lampung) in South Sumatra.